Importance and Purpose of the Statement of Cash Flows

-When discussing financial statements, most people think about the two most common ones: the Income Statement (or Profit and Loss Statement) and the Balance Sheet.
+When discussing financial statements, most people think about the two most common ones: the Income Statement, also known as Profit and Loss Statement and the Balance Sheet.
 These two are fundamental in evaluating a company’s financial health.
 The Income Statement shows how much revenue the company has generated and what expenses have been incurred, providing insight into profitability.
-The Balance Sheet details a company’s assets, liabilities, and equity at a given point in time—essentially showing what a company owns versus what it owes.
+The Balance Sheet details a company’s assets, liabilities, and equity at a given point in time, essentially showing what a company owns versus what it owes.

-The need for a Statement of Cash Flows arises from the requirement to report financials using accrual accounting.
+The need for Cash Flow Statement arises from the requirement to report financials using accrual accounting.
 This method recognizes income and expenses when they are incurred, not necessarily when cash exchanges hands.
 For instance, under accrual accounting, if you sign a five-year lease with the first six months rent-free, you don’t simply report zero lease expenses for the first six months.
-Instead, you spread that expense evenly over the entire lease term, even if no cash changes hands initially.
+Instead, the expenses are evenly spread over the entire lease term, even if no cash changes hands initially.

-While this method of accounting provides a more accurate picture of the company’s financial obligations and profitability, it doesn’t reveal how much cash the company has on hand.
-Investors, lenders, and other stakeholders need to understand a company’s cash position because, in the end, liquidity—the ability to meet short-term obligations—matters the most.
-That’s where the Statement of Cash Flows comes in.
+While the accrual method of accounting provides a more accurate picture of the company’s financial obligations and profitability, it doesn’t reveal how much cash the company has at the moment.
+This is why statement cash flows are important, it allows investors, lenders, and other stakeholders to understand the company’s cash position because, in the end, liquidity—the ability to meet short-term obligations is what matters the most.

 The Importance of Differentiating Cash Flows